verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 at the side of the box will add more causes to the summaries, while clicking the down arrow includes fewer causes.
 Just below is a label "Select demographic groups", with options for limiting the results to a specific age or sex group.
 The default for both demographic indicators is to include "all deaths".
-However, clicking on the arrows at the side of each box will present menus for restricting the results to adults, children or neonates.
-Similarly, the results can also be limited to either males or females.
+However, clicking on the arrows at the side of each box will present options to restrict the results to adults, children or neonates.
+Similarly, the results can also be set to only include either females or males.
+Combinations are also possible (e.g., female children).
+When exploring results from the InterVA algorithm, it is also possible to exclude "Undetermined" as a cause of death by clicking the box next to the label "Remove 'Undetermined' as a COD".
+Since InSilicoVA does not assign "Undetermined" as a COD, this option is not available when exploring InSilicoVA results.

-The middle panel of the Results window contains three buttons for viewing either the CSMFs or a cross tabulation of the deaths by the sex and age categories (described just above).
+The middle panel of the Results window contains three buttons for viewing either the CSMF or a cross tabulation of the deaths by the sex and age categories (described just above).
+Clicking on any of these three buttons will produce a new window with the chosen results (for the selected demographic options and number of causes).
+Note that different color schemes can be selected for the plot from the menu bar: `Plot` -> `Choose color scheme...`.
+It is also possible to change the data presented in the demographic table shown by clicking on the "Show demographics" button, e.g., you can the totals for the rows and columns, or change the cell values so that they are a percentage (or proportion) of the row or column totals.

-Only able to show results for one algorithm at a time. [#]_
+The bottom panel, labeled "Save Results", contains three buttons for saving the CSMF results as either a table (in CSV file) or a plot (in a PDF file), as well as a button for saving the individual cause assignments as a CSV file.
+Again, the options for selecting a demographic group are reflected in the saved results.
+For example, if the "male" and "neonate" options are selected, then the saved files will contain the CSMF for male neonates, or the individual causes assigned only to members of this group.
+When saving the individual cause assignments, you can merge the original VA data (loaded into the app in a Step 2) with the CSV file by first checking the box labeled "Include VA data (with individual CODs)" and then clicking the "Save Individual Cause Assignments" button.

+Finally, clicking the "Back" button will return to the window where you can run the selected algorithm, while clicking the "Exit" button will close the openVA App.

 .. rubric:: Footnotes